ROCm/hipBench/README.md

 host-side critical region*** per benchmark.
 It is intended for regression testing and parameter tuning of individual kernels.

-hipBench is focused on evaluating the performance of HIP kernels and is not optimized for CPU microbenchmarks.
+hipBench is focused on evaluating the performance of HIP kernels.
+It also provides CPU-only benchmarking facilities intended for non-trivial CPU workloads, but is not optimized for CPU microbenchmarks.
 This may change in the future, but for now, consider using Google Benchmark for high resolution CPU benchmarks.